cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

             # which is processed as first step in the template processing pipeline
             url: "s3://mybucket/${ .vars.stage }/tags.json"

+# Global Terraform config
 terraform:
+  # Global variables that are used by all Atmos components
   vars:
     tags:
       atmos_component: "{{ .atmos_component }}"